Ferrite-FEM/Ferrite.jl/docs/src/topics/reference_shapes.md

 !!! note "Definition of codimension"
     In Ferrite, *codimension* is defined relative to the reference dimension of the specific entity.
-    Note that other Finite Element codes may define it differently (e.g. relative the highest reference dimension in the grid).
+    Note that other finite element codes may define it differently (e.g. relative the highest reference dimension in the grid).

 ## Entity numbering
-Each reference shape defines the numbering of its `Vertex`, `Edge`, and `Face` entities, where the `Edge` and `Face` entities are defined from their `Vertex` numbers.
+Each reference shape defines the numbering of its vertices, edges, and faces entities, where the edge and face entities are defined from their vertex numbers.

+!!! note
+    The numbering and identification of entities is (mostly) for internal use and typically not something users of Ferrite need to interact with.

 ### Example
 The `RefQuadrilateral` is defined on the domain ``[-1, 1] \times [-1, 1]``